-On April 5, 2004, a lawsuit was filed against MCC Georgia LLC, one of our subsidiaries, our parent, MCC, and other, currently unnamed potential defendants in the United States District Court for the District of Colorado by Echostar Satellite LLC, which operates a direct broadcast satellite business under the name "Dish Network".
+On April 5, 2004, a lawsuit was filed against our parent, MCC, MCC Georgia LLC, a subsidiary of our sister company, Mediacom Broadband LLC, and other, currently unnamed potential defendants in the United States District Court for the District of Colorado by Echostar Satellite LLC, which operates a direct broadcast satellite business under the name "Dish Network".
 Echostar alleges that systems operated by MCC Georgia LLC have used, without authorization, Dish Network satellite dishes activated under residential accounts to receive the signals of certain broadcast television stations in one or more locations in Georgia and that it has then been redistributing those signals, through its cable systems, to its subscribers.
 Among other claims, the complaint filed by Echostar alleges that these actions violate a provision of the Communications Act of 1934 (47 U.S.C.
 Sec.
 605) that prohibits unauthorized interception of radio communications.
 The plaintiff seeks injunctive relief, actual and statutory damages, disgorgement of profits, punitive damages and litigation costs, including attorneys' fees.

 On June 29, 2004, Echostar amended its complaint to also allege that this conduct amounted to a breach of the contract between Echostar and one of MCC's employees, who allegedly acted as an agent for MCC, by which MCC received the Echostar satellite signal.
 On September 7, 2004, the U.S. District Court granted MCC's motion to transfer the case to the Middle District of Georgia, where venue is proper and where personal jurisdiction over MCC exists.
 There have been no further proceedings since that date.
 MCC Georgia LLC and our parent company have advised us that they intend to vigorously defend against these claims.
-At the present time, we are unable to reasonably evaluate the likelihood of an unfavorable outcome or quantify the possible damages, if any, associated with these matters, or whether or not those damages would be material.
+They also have informed us that, at the present time, they are unable to reasonably evaluate the likelihood of an unfavorable outcome or quantify the possible damages, if any, associated with these matters, or whether or not those damages would be material.

-We are also involved in various other legal actions arising in the ordinary course of business.
+We, our parent company and its subsidiaries or other affiliated companies are also involved in various other legal actions arising in the ordinary course of business.
 In the opinion of management, the ultimate disposition of these matters will not have a material adverse effect on our consolidated financial position, results of operations, cash flows or business.